Why Mazatlán’s Carnival is One Of the Best in the World

 Every year, the Institute of Cultura made a poetry contest where the winner has the honor of crowning the Queen of the Floral Games and sees its work recognized nationally.
 This event has 70 years of tradition.

-Come on over and be part of the 600,000 attendees that will be delighted with the gran celebration of Carnival while you stay at El Cid Resorts.
+Don't miss out the magical celebration of Carnival while you stay at El Cid Resorts.
 Mazatlán’s International Carnival has long distinguished itself as the mardi gras consummately devoted to México’s cultural heritage.